PFP Energy Has Gone Bust: FAQ, Tariffs & Contact Details

-Preston based energy supplier PFP Energy aims to keep its bills and tariffs simple for its customers.
+Preston-based energy supplier PFP Energy aimed to keep its bills and tariffs simple for its customers.
 Offering fixed-rate, variable-rate and prepayment tariffs, as well business energy tariffs.
-This could make PFP Energy suitable for a wide range of customers.
+This could have made PFP Energy suitable for a wide range of customers.
+However, the company has now ceased trading.